XiaoyiHan6/FSDmethod/README.md

-# Benchmarking Multi-Scene Fire and Smoke Detection
+#Fire and Smoke Detection with Burning Intensity Representation